updated 03/10/2018 | old version available in French / en Français

 Focus: Identifying space, throwing skill

 Flags is a simple game which adds training elements to a throw around.
 It will expose your weaknesses and challenge your strengths.
-Set out two flags (or markers) a few yards apart, one directly downwind of the other – these mark the goal line – the windier it is, the longer the goal line should be.
+Set out two flags (markers – water bottles are good) a few yards apart, one directly downwind of the other – these mark the goal line – the windier it is, the longer the goal line should be.
 The higher the skill of the players (and/or the lesser the wind), the narrower the goal line.

-3 players: 2v1 – If you cause a turnover, switch in as a defender.
-Defender’s stall is a shot clock (from anywhere on the field), which resets after a goal.
+3 players: 2v1 – Rolling defender, cutting now encouraged.
 All players can move freely and pass on either side of the flags, but only passes across the goal line (at any height) count as goals.
 Goals reset a shot clock to prevent stalling, and the shot clock can be counted by the defender from anywhere on the field, and if it runs out then it’s a turnover.